-Do you think that getting your writing project published is just the logical step that follows the actual writing of it?
+Do you think that getting your medical drafts published is just the logical step that follows the actual writing of them?
 Think again.

 Here I summarise for you what it takes to have a document that is ready for the public and why you should care.

-Why editing and proofreading of health projects is important
+Why editing and proofreading of medical drafts is important

 Editing and proofreading guarantee that your content does what it should do.

 - To display the information efficiently to the target readers: your reader is looking for accurate information about a sensitive health problem.
 Is it a technical audience?
 Or patients looking for answers?